-Singler: Disenrollment.
-We hope that won't happen.
+Enforcement Paralities R. Lerite: What will happen to "idelingnetis" as of January 87 Singler: The multitude scheminated by each college.
+Singler: Discontinuer, We bege hat word hupper.
 That's why notices are going out on the grade reports, with a letter and perhaps a phone call to follow up.